-Phytosterols
+Role for Phytosterols

-An intake of 2 g daily of phytosterols leads to a 10% lowered TC and LDL cholesterol.
+An intake of 2 g daily of phytosterols leads to a 10% reduction in TC and LDL cholesterol.
 It is not clear if this is associated with a reduced CVD risk.
-ESC/EAS and ADA guidelines recommend these in individuals who do not qualify for pharmacological therapy, as an adjunct where target cholesterol levels are not met, or as part of a healthy diet.
-Plant stanols are not recommended for people with either CKD or diabetes in current NICE guidelines.
+ESC/EAS and ADA guidelines recommend these in individuals who do not qualify for pharmacological therapy, as an adjunct where target cholesterol levels are not met, or as part of a healthy diet.^{14,16} Plant stanols are not recommended for people with either CKD or diabetes in current NICE guidelines.15

-Nicotinic acid
+Role for Nicotinic acid

-Nicotinic acid and its derivatives were first recognised as lipid-lowering agents over 60 years ago.134 Studies confirm that nicotinic acid reduces LDL cholesterol and TG while increasing HDL cholesterol in type 2 diabetes.135 Studies in individuals with CKD, including those on dialysis, have confirmed that nicotinic acid improves dyslipidaemia and has a phosphate lowering effect.136-138 However, based on current evidence (discussed below), nicotinic acid is not recommended as a lipid-lowering agent in DKD for reduction of CVD risk, notwithstanding that this medication is no longer available in the UK or Europe as it has been withdrawn from the market.
+Nicotinic acid and its derivatives were first recognised as lipid-lowering agents over 60 years ago.155 Studies confirm that nicotinic acid reduces LDL cholesterol and TG while increasing HDL cholesterol in type 2 diabetes.156 Studies in individuals with CKD, including those on dialysis, have confirmed that nicotinic acid improves dyslipidaemia and has a phosphate lowering effect.157-159 However, based on current evidence, nicotinic acid is not recommended as a lipid-lowering agent in DKD for reduction of CVD risk, notwithstanding that this medication is no longer available in the UK or Europe as it has been withdrawn from the market.